lamini-ai/lamini-examples/prompt_engineering.md

 batch.
 This approach enhances efficiency by allowing the model to handle several prompts at once to optimizing resource utilization.

-In lamini, the first argument to the runner can either be a single prompt string or a list of prompt strings.
+In Lamini, the first argument to the runner can either be a single prompt string or a list of prompt strings.
 When a single prompt is used, our system will run in non-batch mode and return a string output.
 On the other hand, when a prompt list used, the system will run in batch mode and return a list of dictionaries as output, like below.

 ```python
 from llama import MistralRunner